adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter7/search.md

 be an errorMessage field which contains the problem.
 You can correct the problem and upload just that document.

-There are four values for the **@search.action** field - normally, you will want to use "upload" for new documents and "mergeOrUpload" for subsequent updates.
+There are four values for the **@search.action** field - normally, we will want to use "upload" for new documents and "mergeOrUpload" for subsequent updates.

 ### Testing Azure Search